 – acts as a liaison to health care and community resources

 – addresses issues of health awareness and health promotion

 Health and healing encompass body mind and spirit.
-If you would like to speak with our Parish Nurse, please contact the church office.
+If you would like to speak with Susan, please contact the church office.